isabella232/BitHeroesS20/blogp1.md

 We'll be using Azure Functions in this project.
 If you're unfamiliar, Azure Functions allows you to write and deploy serverless code without having to manage infrastructure.
 It incorporates a variety of triggers that allows your function to run on-demand in response to a variety of events.
 Here are a couple common triggers:

-- HTTP Trigger(today's star <3)
+- HTTP Trigger (today's star <3)
-- Timers Trigger(runs on a timed bases: daily, weekly, etc)
+- Timers Trigger (runs on a timed basis: daily, weekly, etc)
-- Blob Trigger(when a file is added to Azure Blob storage)
+- Blob Trigger (when a file is added to Azure Blob storage)
-- Cosmos DB Trigger(when data is added to Azure Cosmos DB)
+- Cosmos DB Trigger (when data is added to Azure Cosmos DB)
-- Storage queue Trigger(when a message is submitted to the storage queue)
+- Storage queue Trigger (when a message is submitted to the storage queue)

-To familiarze yourself with the different types, I'd recommend trying out [this](https://docs.microsoft.com/en-us/learn/modules/execute-azure-function-with-triggers/) Microsoft module, which runs you through some basic examples.
+To familiarize yourself with the different types, I'd recommend trying out [this](https://docs.microsoft.com/en-us/learn/modules/execute-azure-function-with-triggers/) Microsoft module, which runs you through some basic examples.

 ### Creating a Face API Subscription

 We'll be using the Microsoft API to extract data on a person's emotions from a picture.
-The Face API is a cognitive service that provides algorithmns for identifying/detecting faces and analyzing attributes of faces in images.
+The Face API is a cognitive service that provides algorithms for identifying/detecting faces and analyzing attributes of faces in images.
 For more information, check out the API documentation and tutorials [here](https://docs.microsoft.com/en-us/azure/cognitive-services/face/).
-First step is to get an actual Face API endpoint.
+The first step is to get an actual Face API endpoint.
 This can be done easily in the Azure Portal: Go to **Create a Resource**, press the **AI + Machine Learning** tab on the left, and select **Face**.

 ![clickAI+Face](images/clickAI+Face.png)